mindstream-today/blog/about.md

 Disclaimer:

 Heads Up!
 English isn't native to us and it's a challenge.
 We have a different level of it.
-Please excuse us:) If you found a mistake or want to help us, sent a fix to Github or Email.
+Please excuse us:) If you found a mistake or want to help us, send a fix to Github or Email.